saucelabs/sauce-docs/docs/dev/error-messages.md

 - You're using the exact name you provided via the rest API, not the original filename.
 For example, if you uploaded a file named `my_app.apk` to `https://saucelabs.com/rest/v1/storage/YOUR_USERNAME/new_app_name.apk`, your file is available as `storage:filename=new_app_name.apk`.
 - Check the access permissions for the file before retrying.
 If you have confirmed you have permissions to access the file and you continue to get this error, contact our [Sauce Labs Support](https://saucelabs.com/training-support).

-### Unable to Find Device Within 90 Seconds

-**Description**

-This timeout occurs most frequently when you include a specific device in your test case and that device isn’t available within 90 seconds.

-**Cause(s)**

-Our public device pool is available to all subscribed Sauce users and (as you might imagine), some devices are more popular than others.
-We have over 280 device configurations and thousands of devices hosted in our data center, but sometimes a test queue will build up for the most popular devices.

-**How to Resolve**

-Instead of passing a specific `deviceName`:

-- When you select a device from the public pool, use `deviceName` to [select the device dynamically](/mobile-apps/supported-devices/#dynamic-device-allocation).
-This way you can specify the type of device (make, model, OS) instead of a specific device, which increases the likelihood of finding an appropriate device that is available for your test to execute on.
-- If you are looking for a specific OS version instead of a specific make and model, you can use the [`appium:appiumplatformversion`](/dev/test-configuration-options/#appium) option to fetch a device with that OS regardless of make and model.

-* When you select a device from the public pool, use `deviceName` to [select the device dynamically](/mobile-apps/supported-devices/#dynamic-device-allocation).
-This way you can specify the type of device (make, model, OS) instead of a specific device, which increases the likelihood of finding an appropriate device that is available for your test to execute on.
-* If you are looking for a specific OS version instead of a specific make and model, you can use the [`platformVersion`](/dev/test-configuration-options/#platformversion) option to fetch a device with that OS regardless of make and model.

 ## Web App Testing Only